 Some changes are not changes to project scope.

-Scope changes occur when business requirements change, which materially change the project’s scope definition.
+Scope changes occur when business requirements change, which materially changes the project’s scope definition.
 Examples of items that may result in project variances but are not changes to project scope include:

 - Informational changes used to communicate expectations.